Navigating the changes to Inheritance Tax and pensions

 What happens if I leave my pension to a charity?

 If you leave your pension to a charity, it won’t be subject to Inheritance Tax.
-This means the full amount goes to the charity, and it can help lower the amount of Inheritance Tax you’ll pay on your estate.
+This means the full amount goes to the charity, and it can help lower the amount of Inheritance Tax payable on your estate.

 Who do I contact for more information?